Here are some links to resources which will provide you with a good background if you are new to Hand in Hand. I’d love to know what you think!

 Listen -The Book

 Patty Wipfler explains the approach, with many helpful anecdotes and stories, in this book.
+You should be able to purchase it from Amazon.

 The Challenge of Parenting.